 FIGURE 2.
 Schematic representation of female (left) and male (right) gelada monkeys with labeled body region locations.
 Illustrations by Samantha Shields.

 FIGURE 3.
-Total daily counts (n = 4050) of A. melanantha seeds on geladas during the study period (2017-2019).
-Dates shown as month on the X-axis, with year coded by color.
-Y-axis depicted on a log scale.
+Seasonal variation in landscape vegetation ‘greenness’ (upper panel) and total daily counts (n = 4050) of A. melanantha seeds on geladas (lower panel).
+The years of the study period (2017-2019) are coded by color in each panel, with dates shown as day of year (upper panel) or as month (lower panel) on the X-axis.
+In the upper panel, landscape greenness is measured by the Normalized Difference Vegetation Index, which is unitless.
+In the lower panel, the Y-axis is depicted on a log scale.
 Each point represents daily data from one individual.
-Seed-carrying of A. melanantha by geladas occurs primarily during the wet season months when A. melanantha is flowering and fruiting.
+Seed-carrying of A. melanantha by geladas occurs primarily during and after the wet season months when the landscape is greenest, aa period when A. melanantha is flowering and fruiting.